 The video starts off from the 1950s, the “beginning” rock and roll, featuring songs by artists like Chuck Berry, Little Richard, Elvis Presely and a few others who contributed to the rock and roll scene of the 50s.
 The 50s part is funky and seems more enjoyable than the original songs.
 The rock songs of the 1960s is vibrant, progressing from softer and more poppy tunes of the Beatles and the Beach Boys to heavier songs like Whole Lotta Love.
 I particularly liked Janis Joplin’s Piece of My Heart by Gabriela Gunčíková, as her raspy voice makes it just as good as Janis’ (maybe even better) and the “Whole Lotta Love” part by Ken Tamplin is incredibly good.
 The 1970s part is perhaps the longest decade of music in this video.
 This is the part where a lot of legendary classic rock songs keep coming; like Sweet Home Alabama by Lynyrd Skynyrd, Another Brick In The Wall by Pink Floyd, Boston’s More Than A Feeling, and Queen’s We Will Rock You.
 Each one of these songs is done in perfect harmony and is full of energy.

 The 2000s part was simply mind-blowing.
 Tool’s Schism by Ken Tamplin was unbelievable as it sounds just like the original.
-Another thing that really stood out was how incredibly good Linkin Park’s Numb sounded with Seven Nation Army by the White Stripes.
+Another thing that really stood out was how incredibly good the juxtaposition of Linkin Park’s Numb with Seven Nation Army by the White Stripes sounded.
 Foo Fighter’s Pretender and Muse’s Uprising was full of energy.
 The last part of the video, the present deacde, 2010s, begins with Gabriela Gunčíková giving us a powerful scream from Avenged Sevenfold’s Nightmare, before Anthony Vincent and Ken Tamplin join it to sing Imagine Dragons’ Radioactive and the video ends with a bang with Muse’s Psycho.